From Resilience to Renewal

 Chair, Sustainable Healthcare Coalition

-Built to Last: Strengthening City Infrastructure against Climate Extremes
+Built to Last: Strengthening City Infrastructure Against Climate Extremes

 Networking Break